marcbachmann/electron-rpc/README.md

 # electron-rpc

-A lightweight wrapper around the ipc module of [Electron](https://github.com/atom/electron)
+##### A lightweight wrapper around the ipc module of electron

+This module is only compatible with [Electron](https://github.com/atom/electron).
+It won't work in nodejs directly.

 #### Server API
 ```